oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 ## Task 4: OCI AI Vision Service: Analyze Image

+The last service to configure is the OCI AI Vision.

 1. Open the ODA Builder, select **“Settings” > “API Services”** from the main menu